The Lean Language Reference

 Task.Priority : Type

-Task priority.
-Tasks with higher priority will always be scheduled before ones with lower priority.
+Tasks with higher priority will always be scheduled before tasks with lower priority.
+Tasks with a priority greater than Task.Priority.max are scheduled on dedicated threads.

 🔗def